Soccer gathers multinational forces for tournament

 |0

-This work, Soccer gathers multinational forces for tournament [Image 5 of 5], by Oana Copaceanu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soccer gathers multinational forces for tournament, by Oana Copaceanu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT